tylernix/finch-docs-v2/src/pages/docs/quickstart.md

 After registration, you will have access to an application `client_id` and `client_secret` to build and test how Finch works using our sandbox environment — a test environment with life-like data.

-{% callout type="warning" title="Note" %}
-  This `client_id` and `client_secret` will only work for our sandbox environment.
-If you would like to test real providers with live data, you must request developer keys from developers@tryfinch.com.
+> This `client_id` and `client_secret` will only work for our sandbox environment.
+If you would like to test real providers with live data, you must request developer keys from [developers@tryfinch.com](mailto:developers@tryfinch.com).
-{% /callout %}

 ## Open Finch Connect in Sandbox mode

-Once you have an application's `client_id` and `client_secret`, you can start interacting with Finch's API using our sandbox mode — a test environment with mock data.
+Once you have an application's `client_id` and `client_secret`, you can start interacting with Finch's API using our sandbox mode — a test environment containing mock data.

 Finch Connect provides a secure and elegant authorization flow for your users to grant your application access to their systems.